Help your fellow teachers and support staff to educate children across the world.

 - All deductions are itemised on your fortnightly pay advice showing both fortnightly and year to date amounts

 “The Teachers Helping Teachers program is a fabulous way to help our colleagues from around the world who are less fortunate than us.
 The support provided by the program ensures teachers receive a regular wage and students receive a qualified teacher every day.
-Education helps to break the poverty cycle - do your bit to help by donating to the Teachers Helping Teachers program today!" - Kim Wilson, Assistant Principal at St Mary’s Primary School, Scone
+Education helps to break the poverty cycle - do your bit to help by donating to the Teachers Helping Teachers program today!" - Kim Wilson, Principal at St Mary’s Primary School, Scone

 How to get started